 14. Get a massage

-It may not be the release you are looking for or need, but that temporary relief from a massage can do wanders.
+It may not be the release you are looking for or need, but that temporary relief from a massage can do wonders.
 Sure, you may have some problems but even a massage can help you feel like everything is ok even if you can’t afford therapy.
-Now, if you can’t afford a massage either, there a great massagers you can buy for your own use at home.
+Now, if you can’t afford a massage either, there great massagers you can buy for your own use at home.
 I absolutely love this one from Homedics.

 15. Join Facebook groups

-I know Facebook isn’t usually the first place you’d think to turn to dump your inner most thoughts and feelings, but over the years I have found it to be helpful.
+I know Facebook isn’t usually the first place you’d think to turn to dump your innermost thoughts and feelings, but over the years I have found it to be helpful.
 Facebook is home to several support groups for various school, marital, medical situations and more.
 Many of which are closed and secret groups, meaning no one outside of the group can see what you share or that no one will even know you are a member of the group.
-It can be very reassuring to read the stories of other who may be experiencing the same things as you.
+It can be very reassuring to read the stories of others who may be experiencing the same things as you.